ChristianFrisson/ChristianFrisson.github.io/README.md

 Projects item/thumbs are generated using d3.js (d3js.org) in assets/js/projects.js
 by loading projects.json.

-There is a slight modification in assets/js/main.js to make sure that across all browsers projects item/thumbs are generated before their layout is computed.
+There is a slight modification in assets/js/parallelism/main.js to make sure that across all browsers projects item/thumbs are generated before their layout is computed.

 In future versions of this portfolio, jQuery may be fully replaced by d3.js.

-## Introduction to Paralellism
+## Introduction to Parallelism

 It's done!
 Parallelism was an idea I mocked up a few months ago but, due to other committments, didn't get around to putting to code until recently.
 Different to